VR guide in 2019. Which helmet to choose for your tasks

 FINDINGS

-1. If you are a regular home user who wants to watch 360 ° videos and play simple games, Oculus Go will suit you for $ 199.
+1. If you're a casual home user who wants to watch 360° videos and play simple games, the $199 Oculus Go is the way to go.

-2. For more complex experiences and free movement around the room without wires, Oculus Quest is suitable for $ 399.
+2. For more complex experiences and free movement around the room without wires, Oculus Quest for $399 is suitable.

 3. Among the classic Desktop VR for universal use, you should pay attention to the Samsung Odyssey + ($ 340), Oculus Rift S ($ 399) and HP Reverb ($ 599).